fgl27/device_motorola_quark/README.md

 Copyright 2015 to 2016 - The CyanogenMod Project<br/>
 Copyright 2017 - 2018 - The LineageOS Project

-## I use this tree to build in Oreo lineage-16.x base sources
+## I use this tree to build Lineage-17.x base sources

-This tree works prefect on [ResurrectionRemix Pie](https://github.com/ResurrectionRemix/platform_manifest/tree/pie) source also in [LineageOS 16.0](https://github.com/LineageOS/android/tree/lineage-16.0) but I don't run or build LineageOS regularly so it may not build, but the fixes are usually very simple if you can't fix it **mention** @fgl27 on one of the XDA threads links in [device_motorola_quark/wiki](https://github.com/fgl27/device_motorola_quark/wiki)
+This tree must works to build on [LineageOS 17.1](https://github.com/LineageOS/android/tree/lineage-17.1), but in case it doesn't the fixes are usually very simple if you can't fix it **mention** @fgl27 on one of the XDA threads links in [device_motorola_quark/wiki](https://github.com/fgl27/device_motorola_quark/wiki)

 ### How to build this...